Georgia Car Insurance Quote Comparison:

 - Has minor tarnish on driving record

-As you can see in the three Georgia car insurance comparison charts, everyone benefits from comparing Georgia auto insurance rates.
+As you can see in the three Georgia car insurance comparison charts, everyone benefits from comparing rates from different insurers.

 You can save a significant amount of money by finding the right auto insurance company.
 It pays to run a Georgia car insurance comparison before buying a policy.
 We can help you compare lots of options at once.
 Get started with your zip code.

-After answering a few questions, you’ll have multiple quotes to help you select the policy that’s perfect for you.
+After answering a few questions, we’ll display multiple rates from local companies to help you find the policy that’s right for you.

 In Georgia, the law requires that each vehicle must be insured with the following minimum liability coverage: